gazaskygeeks/Coding-Foundations-course/coursebook/Week 05/session-14/intro-to-functions.md

 }
 ```

-**Note:** Function names can contain letters, digits, underscores, and dollar signs (same rules as variables).
+**Note:** Function names can contain letters, digits, underscores, and dollar signs (same rules as variables) written in camel case.
+In addition, it's a best practice to actually tell what the function is doing by giving the function name a verb as prefix.
+This verb as prefix can be anything (e.g. get, fetch, push, apply, calculate, compute, post).
+It's a soft rule to consider for having more self-descriptive JavaScript functions.

 Let's write our first function.